Quantum Shannon Theory: Quantum Channel Capacities and Decoupling

 Conversely, suppose that $\psi_{RA}$ is an entangled pure state, and Alice wishes to transfer the purification of $R$ to Bob by sending it through the noisy channel $\bfU^{A\to BE}$.
 And suppose that in the resulting tripartite pure state $\phi_{RBE}$, the marginal state of $RE$ factorizes as $\bfrho_{RE}=\bfrho_R\otimes \bfrho_E$.
 Then $B$ decomposes into subsystems $B= B_1B_2$ such that

-where $\bfW_B$ is some unitary change of basis in $B$.
+where $\bfW_B$ is some unitary change of basis in $B$; this holds because the most general purification of $\bfrho_{RE}$ can be obtained from a particular purification by applying a unitary transformation to $B$ alone.
 Now Bob can construct an isometric decoder $\bfV^{B_1\to \hat B}\bfW_B^\dagger$, which extracts the purification of $R$ into Bob's preferred subsystem $\hat B$.
 Since all purifications of $R$ differ by an isometry on Bob's side, Bob can choose his decoding map to output the state $\psi_{R\hat B}$; then the input state of $RA$ is successfully transmitted to $R\hat B$ as desired.
 Furthermore, we may choose the initial state to be a maximally entangled state $\Phi_{RA}$ of the reference system with the code space of a quantum code; if the marginal state of $RE$ factorizes in the resulting output pure state $\phi_{RBE}$, then by the relative state method of Chapter 3 we conclude that {\em any} state in the code space can be sent through the channel and decoded with perfect fidelity by Bob.

 We have found that purified quantum information transmitted through the noisy channel is exactly correctable if and only if the reference system is completely uncorrelated with the channel's environment, or as we sometimes say, {\em decoupled} from the environment.
 This is the {\em decoupling principle}, a powerful notion underlying many of the key results in the theory of quantum channels.